scenerystack/community/docs/reference/api/scenery/PointerOverlay.md

 # PointerOverlay

+!!! warning "Under Construction"
+    This documentation is auto-generated, and is a work in progress.
+Please see the source code at [https://github.com/phetsims/scenery/blob/main/js/overlays/PointerOverlay.ts](https://github.com/phetsims/scenery/blob/main/js/overlays/PointerOverlay.ts) for the most up-to-date information.

 ## Overview

 The PointerOverlay shows pointer locations in the scene.
 This is useful when recording a session for interviews or when a teacher is broadcasting